THE SWESTEP PLANT

 The End Products Provide Sustainability to The Transport Sector and Valuable Raw Materials to Fossil Dependent Industries

-The core product, when buying a SWESTEP plant today is Renewable Diesel (100% EN-590 compliant, ready to fuel and drive).
-Results from R&D indicate that the technology will in the future be capable of supplying fuel to the whole transport sector (Air, Land, Sea) with renewable fuel alternatives, and sustainable oil/liquids to process to green performance chemicals and additives for the fossil dependent industries.
+The core product, when buying a SWESTEP plant today is Renewable Diesel (chemical composition fulfills the European norm DIN E590 for automotive fuels).
+Results from R&D indicate that the technology, in the future , will be capable of supplying fuel to the whole transport sector (Air, Land, Sea) with renewable fuel alternatives, and sustainable oil/liquids to process to green performance chemicals and additives for the fossil dependent industries.

-The end product portfolio is divided into three (3) Product Segments:
+The end product portfolio is divided into seven (7) Product Segments:

 1. Renewable Fuels